 Loretta Bullard is a public member from Nome.
-She served as president of Kawerak, Inc., the Alaska regional Native non-profit corporation, for over two decades.
+She served as president of Kawerak, Inc., the Alaska regional Native non-profit corporation, for more than two decades.
 She also served on the Alaska Rural Justice and Law Enforcement Commission.
-Ms. Bullard was appointed by Governor Bill Walker in 2015.
+Governor Bill Walker appointed Ms. Bullard in 2015.